nwnoll/taxalogue/README.md

         bundle install

-            If you do get an error message like: **Could not find 'bundler' (2.2.3) required by your /home/user/taxalogue-0.9.0/Gemfile.lock.
-(Gem::GemNotFoundException)**
+        # If you do get an error message like: Could not find 'bundler' (2.2.3) required by your /home/user/taxalogue-0.9.0/Gemfile.lock.
+(Gem::GemNotFoundException)

-            try the following:
+        # try the following:
         gem install bundler:2.2.3
         bundle update --bundler
+        bundle install

 5. Create a co1 reference database for a taxon of your choice, e.g. Arthropoda: